-Sanctions against Iran will impose requirements on all firms conducting business linked to that country.
+Sanctions against Iran2 will impose requirements on all firms conducting business linked to that country.

-Content: This chapter contains sections on:
+C Content: This chapter contains sections on:

-Governance Box 7.1
+• Governance Box 7.1

-Risk assessment Box 7.2
+• Risk assessment Box 7.2

-Screening customers against sanctions lists Box 7.3
+• Screening customers against sanctions lists Box 7.3

-Matches and escalation Box 7.4
+• Matches and escalation Box 7.4

-Weapons proliferation Box 7.5
+• Weapons proliferation Box 7.5

-Case study - deficient sanctions systems and controls Box 7.6
+• Case study - deficient sanctions systems and controls Box 7.6

 - 7.1 The UK's financial sanctions regime, which freezes the UK assets of certain individuals and entities, is one aspect of the government's wider approach to economic sanctions.
 Other elements include export controls (see the Annex 1 list of common terms) and measures to prevent the proliferation of weapons of mass destruction. - 7.2 The UK financial sanctions regime lists individuals and entities that are subject to financial sanctions.
 These can be based in the UK, elsewhere in the EU or the rest of the world.
-In general terms, the law requires firms not to provide funds or, in the case of the Terrorism Order, financial services, to those on the list, unless a licence is obtained from the Treasury's dedicated Asset
+In general

-Current sanctions against Iran stem from concerns over its proliferation activity.
+2 Current sanctions against Iran stem from concerns over its proliferation activity.
 As well as imposing asset freezes, they prevent firms we regulate from, among other things, dealing with Iranian banks, establishing subsidiaries in Iran, buying Iranian bonds, making loans to Iranian oil companies, and insuring Iranian organisations (but not individuals).
 Fund transfers involving Iran over €10,000 in value need to be notified to the Treasury, or, in some cases, submitted to them for approval.